botofancalin/ESP32_Camera_System/README.md

 ## ESP32 Camera
 The camera pinout is set for M5Stack camera
+The system support OV2640 and OV7725 camera models.
+The camera model is detected automatically.
 If you use a different camera module, adapt the camera data pins on main.cpp for your camera.

 The camera stream can be accessed from PC web browser too.